citp/privacy-policy-historical/p/pl/plu/plus3network.com.md

   2. The Way Plus 3 Uses Information
   3. When The Plus 3 Network Discloses Information
   4. Your Choices and Access to your Personal Information
+  5. Employer Sponsored Wellness Services & Programs
-  5. Advertisers
+  6. Advertisers
-  6. Our Commitment to Data Security
+  7. Our Commitment to Data Security
-  7. Our Commitment to Children's Privacy
+  8. Our Commitment to Children's Privacy
-  8. International Visitors
+  9. International Visitors
-  9. In the Event of Merger or Sale
+  10. In the Event of Merger or Sale
-  10. Disclosure by Users to Third Parties
+  11. Disclosure by Users to Third Parties
-  11. Notification Procedures
+  12. Notification Procedures
-  12. Plus 3 Contact Information
+  13. Plus 3 Contact Information